 Specific clothing is required for the laboratory sections of the following PTA courses: PTA101, PTA102, PTA201, PTA202, PTA104, PTA207.
 Privacy and modesty are of the utmost importance; however, one must be able to practice observation skills, data collection and direct treatments in the lab setting.
-Shorts and t-shirts are acceptable.
+Shorts, tank tops, sweat pants and t-shirts are acceptable.
 A hospital gown will be provided if students attire does not allow for appropriate exposure.
+Closed toe footwear such as sneakers are required.
 This manner of dress is also required for all laboratory practical exams.
 Students must be changed before the start of the laboratory session, otherwise they will be marked "tardy" for the class.
 Changing space is available in the PTA lab.
 Students who do not dress appropriately for lab will be required to wear a hospital gown during lab, as needed.
 For lab sessions which do not require exposure of large portions of body surface, students should wear loose fitting clothing.